firehoseio/firehose/README.md

     A Realtime Ruby web application toolkit

-# What is Push?
+# What is Firehose?

-Push is both a Rack application and JavasSript library that makes building scalable real-time web applications possible.
+Firehose is both a Rack application and JavasSript library that makes building scalable real-time web applications possible.

 # How is it different from socket.io?

 socket.io attempts to store connection state per node instance.
-Push makes no attempt to store connection state.
+Firehose makes no attempt to store connection state.

 Also, socket.io attempts to abstract a low-latency full-duplex port.
-Push assumes that its impossible to simulate this in older web browsers that don't support WebSockets.
-As such, Push focuses on low-latency server-to-client connections and encourages the use of HTTP transports for client-to-server communications.
+Firehose assumes that its impossible to simulate this in older web browsers that don't support WebSockets.
+As such, Firehose focuses on low-latency server-to-client connections and encourages the use of HTTP transports for client-to-server communications.

-Finally, push attempts to solve data consistency issues and authentication by encourage the use of proxying to the web application.
+Finally, firehose attempts to solve data consistency issues and authentication by encourage the use of proxying to the web application.

 # Getting Started